fastzhong/mth252/slides.md

 <mdi-clipboard-list-outline />

+1. Implement BST search operation with iterative solution.

-1. Optimize <strong>AVL</strong> tree so when there is no change to the hight of nodes, the rebalance process can be stopped.
+2. Optimize <strong>AVL</strong> tree so when there is no change to the hight of nodes, the rebalance process can be stopped.

-2. Implement a map data structure with <strong>AVL</strong> tree and support the basic operations: insert, get and remove a key.
+3. Implement a map data structure with <strong>AVL</strong> tree and support the basic operations: insert, get and remove a key.

 <style>